Hydrodynamic Limit for an Hamiltonian System with Boundary Conditions and Conservative Noise: The Model and the Main Theorem

 {\remark As our proof is based on the relative entropy method of \cite{yau}, it is only valid as long as the solution to \eqref{pde} are $C^2$.
 Since, even for smooth initial data, the solution will develop shocks, we are forced to restrict our derivation to a time $0<T<t_s$, where $t_s$ is the time when the solution to the system of conservation laws enters the first shock.}

-{\remark A proof for the existence of smooth solutions to the initial-boundary-value problem \eqref{pde} can be found in \cite{tatsien}.
-Notice that we can rewrite the pressure $P$ as a function of specific volume $\frak r$ and entropy $\frak s$:
+{\remark A proof for the existence of smooth solutions to the initial-boundary-value problem \eqref{pde} can be found in chapter 4.3, 7.5 and 3.5 of \cite{tatsien}.
+Notice that we can rewrite the pressure $P$ as a function of specific volume $\mathfrak r$ and entropy $\mathfrak s$:

-Then we can rewrite the initial boundary value problem {\eqref{pde}}, in the smooth regime, in terms of the unknown $\frak r$, $\frak p$ and $\frak s(\frak r,\frak e)$ as follows:
+Then we can rewrite the initial boundary value problem {\eqref{pde}}, in the smooth regime, in terms of the unknown $\mathfrak r$, $\mathfrak p$ and $\mathfrak s(\mathfrak r,\mathfrak e)$ as follows:

 where we used the thermodynamic relation